jarrodmillman/pose-stats/description.md

 around them.
 We will investigating the challenges of bringing these packages, developed by statisticians, fully into the Python software ecosystem.
-These challenges include improving governance, testing, and contributor scaffolding, with an eye toward learning how the same can be done for other statistical packages.
+These challenges include improving governance, testing, and contribution scaffolding, with an eye toward learning how the same can be done for other statistical packages.

 The OSE will widen participation in the developer community and the OSE itself---especially by involving the next generation of researchers and developers, and those outside of existing contributor communities.
 Such outreach will involve statistical and technical training, informed in part by the needs of the pilot projects and their developers.
-Given our experience and the experience of our colleagues in statistics departments across the nation, we believe there is a large demand for such an OSE.
+Given our experience, and the experience of our colleagues in statistics departments across the nation, we believe there is a large demand for such an OSE.
 Increasing numbers of students are entering our departments already familiar with scientific Python and wanting more training in it.
-For example, a recent poll of UC Berkeley Statistics masters students found the overwhelming majority wanted deeper training in Python statistical software.
 Unfortunately much of the needed infrastructure is missing.
-NSF support at this crucial junction in time would serve as a critical catalyst, providing resources to better understand the potential user and contributor community, and to design a Statistical Python OSE that could grow it and support its needs.
+NSF support at this crucial junction in time would serve as a critical catalyst, providing resources to better understand the potential user and contributor community, and to design a Statistical Python OSE that would grow that community and support its needs.

 An overarching goal of the OSE will be to extend what is learned from the pilot projects to the entire class of products that span statistical Python.
 This will be achieved by building a community of statisticians, researchers, and students that give input on what an ideal statistical landscape should look like in Python;